MathYourLife/sudoku-solver/README.md

 # sudoku-solver

-A fun into to py project of training a python script to solve sudoku puzzles without guessing
+A fun into to py project of training a python script to solve sudoku puzzles without guessing.
+You can add logic onto it own your own.
+If you get stuck, take a look at some more advanced techniques [here](https://www.sudokuoftheday.com/techniques/) that you could add.

 The sudoku-solver.py script as-is: